neurobrko/SyncSuite/README.md

 **Set of tools to manage and perform synchronization of files to remote system using rsync.
 Script also outputs its action to console and logs them.**

+All modern IDEs probably contain tools to perform similar actions, but I've decided to create my own, because IDEs (VSCode and PyCharm definitely) usually copy all kind of data to remote to make it work.
+I also like to have some level of verbosity and some logging to check, what have I messed again by doing before thinking.
+Also the obvious way would be to sync everything changed using `git diff`, but sometimes you need to sync also unchanged files, or not everything that was changed.

 > **IMPORTANT**\
 > You need to use passwordless ssh key on remote machine to work!
 > [Quick Guide to setup SSH w/o password]